hkong-mitre/cvelistV5/README.md

 # cvelistV5

-> **Work In Progress** - use for notional workflow and integration only until the public preview release

 This repository is a JSON 5.0 view of the official CVE List.
 It is a work in progress.
 - `preview_cves` directory contains all of the current CVEs from the official CVE Services API.
 It is named `preview_cves` because this repository is still a work in progress.
 It will eventually be named `cves` when current work is complete.
 - `review_set` directory has been removed.
 It contained old data from October 2022, and was only used for review purposes in October 2022.